teamdeeson/deeson-dev-challenge/README.md

 Once you have a hosting environment set up, check out our code and visit the site in your browser.
 You should be greeted by Drupal's install script.
-Follow this and once you're finished you should see a basic Drupal instance.
+Follow this and once you're finished you should see a basic Drupal instance in the browser and the set up process would have created you a settings.php file.
+You'll need to add the following to your settings.php:

+`require_once 'sites/all/conf/master.settings.inc';`

 Try and run `drush @local status`.
 You may need to review the aliases file at sites/all/drush/sites.aliases.drushrc.php to make this work.